Electrical hazards are a pressing concern for all homeowners.

 It's essential that all electrical work must be carried out by a qualified electrician.

-If your buying a house, get it tested to make sure there are no hidden surprise's performed left by previous owners.
+If you're buying a house, get it tested to make sure there are no electrical hazards left by previous owners.

 5 - Not Having Fire Rated Down lights